How long is treatment?

 If you want me to, I will absolutely collaborate with your other providers to coordinate care.

 I only see those 18 years and older.
-If you're looking for help with sleep in a child or adolescent, I recommend Children's National in DC, Linda Berg-Cross, PhD, CBSM in Potomac, or Neal Morris, EdD, CBSM in Bethesda.
+If you're looking for help with sleep in a child or adolescent, I recommend Julia Aziz, MD or Miriam Weiss, CPNP-PC at Children's National in DC, Linda Berg-Cross, PhD, CBSM in Potomac, Neal Morris, EdD, CBSM in Bethesda, or Mandi Mader, LCSW-C in Bethesda and Silver Spring.
 Children's National and Dr. Berg-Cross see all ages, including infants.

-By the way, even though I don't treat those under 18, I support efforts to start middle and high school classes at 8:30am or later.
+By the way, even though I don't treat those under 18 at DC Psych and Sleep, I support efforts to start middle and high school classes at 8:30am or later.
 Learn more at Start School Later.

 What are your fees?

 The fee for the first appointment (90 minutes) is $450.
 The fee for subsequent appointments (45 minutes) is $275.